crisward/riot-grid2/README.md

 [riot-grid](https://github.com/crisward/riot-grid) Version 2.
 With new api and optimised for high column numbers.

-The version on Master is for use with Riot.js v3.*
+`The version is for use with Riot.js v3.*`

-I'm in the process of updating this, hopefully this will be finished soon.
+Please see Riot2 branch for a riot v2 version

 ## Demo